Cynical314/idemplus/README.md

-Beware, the latter is an instance of *Minplus*, as it is the product of doppelganger of instances of *Maxplus*.
+Beware, the latter is an instance of *Minplus*.